How should a marketing agency package and price GEO services?

 A marketing agency should package GEO (Generative Engine Optimization) services as a tiered retainer model, typically ranging from $2,500 to $12,000 per month.
 This model moves beyond hourly billing to focus on ongoing deliverables like Brand Visibility protection, Share of Voice reporting, and citation optimization across platforms like ChatGPT and Perplexity.

 Clients are increasingly asking, “Why is ChatGPT recommending my competitor?”
 Marketing agencies that cannot answer this question risk losing their most innovative accounts.
-This guide breaks down the pricing models, sales scripts, and deliverables agencies are using to capture this market today.

 Why should agencies offer GEO services now?